-An urban lot split must satisfy each all of the following requirements:
+An urban lot split must satisfy all of the following requirements:

-- A1.
-Subdivision Map Act Compliance. - The urban lot split must conform to all applicable objective requirements of the Subdivision Map Act (Gov. Code § 66410 et. seq., "SMA"), including implementing requirements in this code of this Title 16, except as otherwise expressly provided in this section. - b2.
-If an urban lot split violates any part of the SMA, the City's subdivision regulations, including this section, or any other legal requirement: - (1)a.
-The buyer or grantee of a lot that is created by the urban lot split has all the remedies available under the SMA, including but not limited to an action for damages or to void the deed, sale, or contract. - (III)b.
-The City has all the remedies available to it under the SMA, including but not limited to the following: - (ia) An action to enjoin any attempt to sell, lease, or finance the property. - (iib) An action for other legal, equitable, or summary remedy, such as declaratory and injunctive relief.
+- A. Subdivision Map Act Compliance. - The urban lot split must conform to all applicable objective requirements of the Subdivision Map Act (Gov. Code § 66410 et. seq., "SMA"), including implementing requirements of this Title 16, except as otherwise expressly provided in this section. - 2.
+If an urban lot split violates any part of the SMA, the City's subdivision regulations, including this section, or any other legal requirement: - a.
+The buyer or grantee of a lot that is created by the urban lot split has all the remedies available under the SMA, including but not limited to an action for damages or to void the deed, sale, or contract - b.
+The City has all the remedies available to it under the SMA, including but not limited to the following: - (i) An action to enjoin any attempt to sell, lease, or finance the property. - (ii) An action for other legal, equitable, or summary remedy, such as declaratory and injunctive relief. - (iii) Criminal prosecution, punishable by imprisonment in county jail or state prison for up to one (1) year, by a fine of up to ten thousand dollars (\$10,000.00), or both; or a misdemeanor. - (iv) Record a notice of violation. - (v) Withhold any or all future permits and approvals. - c.
+Notwithstanding section 66411.1 of the SMA, no dedication of rights-of-way or construction of offsite improvements is required for an urban lot split. - B. Zone. - The lot to be split shall only be located in a single-family residential zone, defined to be rural residential RR-2.5, rural residential RR-1, semi-rural residential SRR, residential R-15,000, residential R-10,000, and residential R-7,000. - C. Restrictions on Location.